LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 {% endif %}
 {% else %}
 {% if device.uses_twrp and device.is_ab_device != true %}
-7. _(Optionally)_: Root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
-8. Once you have installed everything successfully, run `adb reboot`.
+7. Once you have installed everything successfully, run `adb reboot`.
 {% else %}
-9. _(Optionally)_: Root your device by installing [LineageOS' AddonSU](https://download.lineageos.org/extras), (use the `{{ userspace_architecture }}` package) or by using any other method you prefer.
-10. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
+9. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
 {% endif %}
 {% endif %}